RKhanra003/sql-data-warehouse-project/README.md

 # Data Warehouse Project

 Welcome to the **Data Warehouse Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering.
+This project demonstrates a comprehensive data warehousing solution, from building a data warehouse to generating actionable insights and creating a power bi dashboards for comprehensive analysis of sales trends, order summary, product profitability, and customer behavior.

 ---
 ## 🏗️ Data Architecture